-Each year, a faculty committee selects a new Common Reading book for the fall semester.
-An electronic copy of the book will be loaded onto student iPads and will be an integral part of classwork during Institute class sessions.
-The book is then incorporated into First Year Colloquium and Writing Seminar courses.
+Each year, a faculty committee selects a new Common Reading book that aligns with the year’s Ethics theme.
+An electronic copy of the book will be loaded onto student iPads and will be an integral part of classwork during onsite orientation sessions.
+The book is then incorporated into First Year Enduring Questions and Urgent Questions courses.

 A Common Reading experience is often seen as a great way for new students to embark upon the intellectual challenges of the college experience.

 The 2020-2021 Ethics Theme is Junk, Trash, and Waste: What We Value and What We Throw Away.